Sid72020123/SUI-API/README.md

+# This repo has been moved to https://github.com/Sid72020123/Super-SUI-API (wait for some days for it to become public!)

 # SUI v2.6 - The Scratch Username Index API

 Simple Indexer API for Scratch Usernames!
 This API can be used to find usernames from their IDs.